avikdigidev/avikdigidev/README.md

 - 👯 I’m looking to collaborate on Projects,Tech Articles

-- 💬 Ask me about **java, springboot, rest microservices, data structures**
+- 💬 Ask me about **java 8, springboot, rest microservices, data structures**

 - 📫 How to reach me **email@prakashok.co.in**